AhmMashhour/sentinelmail/README.md

 Lead: [@AhmMashhour](https://github.com/AhmMashhour)

-We welcome contributors and collaborators at all levels
+We welcome contributors and collaborators at all levels.